Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 | Every FMOD Studio object by handle: events, buses, VCAs, snapshots, banks, command replay | `haxefmod.studio` | [Handles and results](handles-and-results.md), [Callbacks](callbacks.md), the Haxe tab on fmod.com |
 | The FMOD Core API: sounds, channels, groups, DSP, geometry | `haxefmod.core` | [Core API helpers](core-api.md) |

 `PlayEvent` and `CreateEvent` return the one handle with a lifetime.
 The cast above reaches the full `EventInstance` API from it.
 For FMOD's other objects the helper class hands out the object itself. `GetBus(path)`, `GetVCA(path)`, and `GetEventDescription(path)` return the same handles `haxefmod.studio` serves.
 They belong to FMOD and need no release.
 A bad path returns a null handle whose every call is a safe no-op.
 Use them for what the path calls do not cover.
-Examples are a bus's final volume after VCAs and snapshots, the channel group under a bus for effects, an event's length and distances, its parameters and labels, and preloading its sample data.
+Examples are a bus's final volume after VCAs and snapshots, and the channel group under a bus for effects.
+An event's length, distances, parameters, labels, and sample data preloading come from its description.

 ```haxe
 var shown = FmodManager.GetBus(FmodBuses.Music).getFinalVolume();